v12technology/fluxtion/docs/learning/learning-into.md

 ## Select - subscribing to a stream
 To subscribe to a stream of events declare a java type and issue a [select](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/extensions/streaming/builder/src/main/java/com/fluxtion/ext/streaming/builder/factory/EventSelect.java#L35) statement.
 The select statement creates a [Wrapper](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/extensions/streaming/api/src/main/java/com/fluxtion/ext/streaming/api/Wrapper.java) that acts as a monad.
-With a select the wrapper will hold the latest event that is received by the processor that matches the java type.
+With a select the wrapper will hold the latest event received by the processor that matches the java type.
 See [SelectTest](https://github.com/v12technology/fluxtion/blob/develop/examples/learning-streaming/src/test/java/com/fluxtion/learning/streaming/SelectTest.java)
 for code samples.